sbs384/TELLMe/README.md

 ## Candidate Pre-trained Models for Model Ranking
-In the model ranking stage, we randomly selected 20 models from the aforementioned pool of 50 candidates:
+In the model ranking stage, we randomly selected 20 models from the aforementioned pool of 50 candidates, which are showed in Table 5.
+### Table 5.
+Pre-trained Models for Model Ranking
 | Number | Pre-trained Model
 | :---   | :--- |
 | 1 |bert-base-uncased |